lu2000luk/Redirector/README.md

 ## Troubleshoot
 If the KV dosent connect to the app when you create it go to the deployments tab and in the 3 dots next to the deployment name click "Redeploy"

+## Disclamer
+This was made as a fun project

 ## To-Do
 - Redirect Paths
 - Delays
+- Embeds support
+- Client Cashing